erindhoxha/fadis-bootcamp-gatsby-netlify-starter/src/pages/index.md

 ---
 templateKey: index-page
-title: Welcome to Fadi's Bootcamp & Boxing
+title: Welcome to Joey's Bootcamp & Boxing Club
 image: /img/pexels-koolshooters-9945075.jpg
-heading: Welcome to Fadi's Bootcamp & Boxing
+heading: Welcome to Joey's Bootcamp & Boxing club
+cta: "Get your free 7 days pass"
+subheading:
-subheading: We help people lose fat and keep it off by teaching balance and how to fit all kinds of food
+  We help people stay active and keep the extra weight off by teaching balance and how to fit all kinds of food while incorporating training and good diet
 mainpitch:
   title: Why join us?
   description: Not only we help people lose fat and keep it off by teaching